nickb1125/b821_ehr/README.md

 **Useful Functions**

 Functions include:
-parse_data(lab_file_name, subject_file_name) : parses lab and subject files to reorganize data.
+parse_data(lab_file_name, subject_file_name) : parses lab and subject files to reorganize data into database.
 Note this is done during initialization but can be redone if neccecary.

 **Useful Classes**

 *Lab*

+Lab class should not be used for storage on the frontend, but only to add new lab data to database in the Patient class method "add_labs()".

-Attributes include:
+Attributes and properties include:
 - pat_id : Patient ID.
 - name : Lab name.
 - value : Lab value.